 What is the cost of gynaecomastia surgery?

-The estimated out of pocket cost for the surgical fee, scar management products, your post surgical review appointments for eight weeks and two compression vests is $3060 if you have a doctor's referral.
+The estimated out of pocket cost for the surgical fee, scar management products, your post surgical review appointments for eight weeks and two compression vests is approximately $3600 if you have a doctor's referral.
 We recommend that you contact your health insurer and the surgery facility to confirm your coverage and expected rebate for the hospital theatre and bed costs.
 If you do not have private health insurance we can provide you with an estimate of costs for your admission to a private facility either as a day case or with an overnight stay.

 The overall costs of surgery are made up of: